isomerpages/govtech-lpa-acp/pages/Will I Still Have Control Over My Assets.md

 								<input class="toggle" id="accordion_3" name="accordion" type="radio">I’m concerned that my loved ones will fight over my assets
 									<div class="inner">
 							<p>
 								o	Making an LPA and ACP can actually help reduce the likelihood of family disputes.
-By clearly specifying your wishes for your future healthcare and personal care needs, you can help prevent disagreements among family members.<br>
+By clearly specifying your wishes for your future healthcare and personal care needs, you can help prevent disagreements among family members.<br><br>
 								o	Additionally, appointing a Donee to make decisions on your behalf can help reduce the stress and tension that can arise when family members disagree on important decisions.
 							</p>
 								</div>